Zia005/LearnGithub/README.md

 # LearnGithub
-I want to learn to use github
+I want to learn how to use github so that it will make me benifited to create a project easily.